GRautenbach/GRautenbach/README.md

 My name is Gustav Rauenbach.

-I am a student at Nelson Mandela University (NMU) and the Univesity of Western Brittany (UBO).
+I am a student at Nelson Mandela University (NMU) where I am doing my PhD in Physical Oceanpgraphy.

-My main interst is numerical modelling of ocean dynamics.

-I am working to develop tools used to process, evaluate and visualize model outputs of the Coastal and Regional Ocean COmmunity (CROCO) modelling system in python.
+My github mostly cosists of python scripts to process and visualise the CROCO model.